Charlotte Independent School District

 Charlotte Independent School District is a public school district based in Charlotte, Texas (USA).
 Located in Atascosa County, a small portion of the district extends into Frio County.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

-The most remarkable feature of the school authorities is that they have included all the websites which could help the students get Scholarships or other financial aids from other sources.
-This could be very helpful for the students as well as their parents.
+School authorities provide websites to help students and parents find scholarships and financial aid.

 History

 According to Dr. Guadalupe San Miguel, in Charlotte ISD, is where the first official legal complaint regarding racial segregation against Mexicans and Mexican Americans in Texas took place in 1928.
 The complaint was filed by Felipe Vela on behalf of his daughter, Amada Vela.
 Their racial segregation complaint reached the Texas State Board of Education and they sided with the Vela family.

 Schools

 In the 2012-2013 school year, the district had students in five schools.